Do you coach women, or do you only coach men?

 Do you coach clients of any age?

-I coach and provide counselling to adults (18+), and I don’t limit the age of clients I coach.
+I coach and provide counselling to adults and adolescents (Working With Children Check Number: WWC1813899E).
 Most of my clients are between their 20s and 40s.

 Do you offer free discovery calls or sessions?